twpayne/chezmoi/docs/HOWTO.md

     {{- end }}

 The use of `ne` (not equal) is deliberate.
-What we want to achieve is "only install .work if hostname is work-laptop" but chezmoi installs everything by default, so we have to turn the logic around to be "ignore .work unless the hostname is work-laptop".
+What we want to achieve is "only install `.work` if hostname is `work-laptop`" but chezmoi installs everything by default, so we have to turn the logic around and instead write "ignore `.work` unless the hostname is `work-laptop`".

 Patterns can be excluded by prefixing them with a `!`, for example: